Faculty: Faculty of Arts

 Owens Art Gallery

-Fine Art Conservation Lab
+Art Conservation Lab

-The only paintings conservation lab in New Brunswick, the Fine Art Conservation Lab is a significant resource within the Owens Art Gallery providing facilities and equipment for the documentation, preservation and treatment of artwork.
-The lab offers mentoring opportunities for Mount Allison students who wish to work with the gallery's fine art conservator.
+The Art Conservation Lab at Mount Allison is a significant resource within the Owens Art Gallery — it provides facilities and equipment for the documentation, preservation and treatment of artwork from the Gallery's collection.

-Admissions to the Fine Arts program
+Applying to Fine Arts

-- a portfolio submitted in digital form
+- a portfolio

 Portfolio Day